top of page

 Book Reviews

-Review of Contemporary Wars on the British Stage by Sara Soncini.
+Dawson, Amanda.
+Review of the book Contemporary Wars on the British Stage by Sara Soncini.
 Journal of Dramatic Theory and Criticism.
 Vol. 32.2 (2018).

-Review of Imagining Human Rights in Twenty-First-Century Theater edited by Florian N. Becker, Paola S. Hernández, and Brenda Werth.
+Dawson, Amanda.
+Review of the book Imagining Human Rights in Twenty-First-Century Theater edited by Florian N. Becker, Paola S. Hernández, and Brenda Werth.
 Theatre History Studies Vol. 35 (2016).

-Review of Justified and Philosophy: Shoot First, Think Later edited by Rod Carveth and Robert Arp.
+Dawson, Amanda.
+Review of the book Justified and Philosophy: Shoot First, Think Later edited by Rod Carveth and Robert Arp.
 The Popular Culture Studies Journal Vol. 3 (2015): p.
 610-614.

-Review of Spectacles of Reform: Theater and Activism in Nineteenth-Century America by Amy Hughes.
+Dawson, Amanda.
+Review of the book Spectacles of Reform: Theater and Activism in Nineteenth-Century America by Amy Hughes.
 Theatre History Studies Vol. 33 (2014): p.
 253-256.

 University Publications

-2012—“Ah Wilderness! at Riverside,” UMKC Theatre Training News.
+Dawson, Amanda.
+“Ah Wilderness! at Riverside,” UMKC Theatre Training News, 2012.
 UMKC Theatre Publication, College of Arts and Sciences.

-2012—“Willa Kim: Designer and Darling,” UMKC Theatre Training News.
+Dawson, Amanda.
+“Willa Kim: Designer and Darling,” UMKC Theatre Training News, 2012.
 UMKC Theatre Publication, College of Arts and Sciences.

-2011—“Union Workers: Working Designers,” UMKC Theatre Training News.
+Dawson, Amanda “Union Workers: Working Designers,” UMKC Theatre Training News, 2012.
 UMKC Theatre Publication, College of Arts and Sciences.

 SCHOLARLY PRESENTATIONS